 I became serious about living a life of wellness following my horseback riding accident of May 6th 2012.
 I was being given a horseback riding lesson by a friend on the dunes to celebrate my birthday two weeks previous.
 I was riding the teacher's Arabian, who he had saddled for me before I got to the gathering point at Arroyo Grande Beach, California.
 The teacher put me in a three point standing stance and we started up the dunes.
 Unknown to me, I was on a broken pancake saddle that was split on the underneath part and we were headed to an area where the teacher allowed his horse to run free, unfettered by saddles.
 I was bucked up into the air about 20 feet high, while riding to the top of a sand dune.
 When I came down, I fell on the only tree branch around in the six miles of trail we had already ridden.
 To say my injuries were catastrophic would be accurate and I am extremely fortunate to be alive.

-I had laid in bed for 7 weeks, as the first Ortho spine doctor at Sequoia Orthopedic & Spine in Visalia, California refused to treat me because of a professional snit he had with the neurosurgeon at the initial hospital 3 days after being sent back to the valley for follow-up and surgery.
+I laid in bed for 7 weeks, as the first Ortho spine doctor at Sequoia Orthopedic & Spine in Visalia, California refused to treat me because of a professional snit he had with the neurosurgeon at the initial hospital 3 days after being sent back to the valley for follow-up and surgery.
 The appointment was confirmed beforehand, and when I told them I still had not gotten my cd with the scans on it, they said no problem.
 When my daughter and I got to the front desk a very rude office manager went to talk to the doctor and came back and told me and my daughter the doctor would not see me.
-I was in tears, told her I had confirmed the appointment and the Office manager threatened to have me escorted out by security.
+I was in tears, told her I had confirmed the appointment and then the Office manager threatened to have me escorted out by security.
 I was heartbroken, my daughter was livid.
 She wanted to pull that smirking rude office manager over the desk, but I put a hand on her shoulder and told her, this is not the kind of doctor I want working on me anyway.
 The second Ortho Spine doctor was at Sierra Pacific Orthopedics in Fresno, California.
 He let me know in no uncertain terms he would not do a surgery that would take more than four hours in one session and told me I could either go into a wheelchair and learn to live with it or have 4 surgeries to possibly repair my spine over a 1 year period.
+He said all this with his back was turned towards me as he insisted my primary care didnt have a clue what she was talking about.
+I demanded he turn and face me as he pronounced his no hope sentence on me.
+He turned , looked at me and then turned back around to the counter.
 I was referred to him by my primary care doctor because I was having incontinence and losing my ability to stand.
-He told me only a university hospital could do that, then refused to refer me to one.
-I realized immediately my fate was in God's hands and mine and I had to advocate for myself.
+He told me only a university hospital could do that, and then refused to refer me to one when I requested it.
+I realized immediately my fate was in God's hands and I had to advocate for myself.
 I prayed and cried.
 I was so very angry at both doctors for their professional incompetence and disregard.
 I had been abandoned at that point by the medical profession, who were the only ones with a possible solution.
 I heard in my heart to forgive them both, leave that to God and let my anger and unforgiveness go.
 I heard God sees it all, He will handle them.
-The moment I forgave and gave the situation to God, a series of events, or what I call miraculous whispering sparks, unfolded where I ended up with the best Neurospinal Surgeon on the west coast and the director of the department at Stanford, Dr. J Park.
+The moment I forgave and gave the situation to God, a series of events, or what I call miraculous whispering sparks, unfolded where I ended up with the best Neurospinal Surgeon on the west coast and the director of the Neurospinal Department at Stanford, Dr. J Park.
 God was watching out for me in the midst of the storm.
 Within 6 days of seeing me, I was headed to pre-op.
-On the way to the hospital my daughter had a back injury while getting into the car and ended up in the emergency room as they processed me through to surgery My surgery was 10 1/2 hours, using three surgical specialty teams, with no promise I would ever walk again.
+On the way to the hospital my daughter had a back injury while getting into the car and ended up in the emergency room as they processed me alone to go through to surgery My surgery was 10 1/2 hours, using three surgical specialty teams to put me back together with no promise I would ever walk again.

 It was during this intense recovery time that I really discovered who I was, who the God I serve is, what type of relationship I wanted as compared to what I had with Jesus as my Lord and Savior, and how much of my stuff I had stuffed down deep and not dealt with for years.